Blueprint vs Emosapien

 Co-Therapy Agent participates during the session with modality-aligned prompts and updates the treatment plan from session content.
 Engagement Agent runs the week between sessions: check-ins, journaling, modality-aligned homework, and PHQ-9 / GAD-7 / ORS auto-scheduled and plotted against the treatment objective.
 AI-drafted progress notes in SOAP, DAP, BIRP, GIRP, and PIE.

-Who should pick which: pick Blueprint if your primary need is a deep measurement-based-care programme with payer reporting and you already have AI documentation and in-session tools settled elsewhere.
+Who should pick which: pick Blueprint if your primary need is a deep measurement-based-care program with payer reporting and you already have AI documentation and in-session tools settled elsewhere.
 Pick Emosapien if you want AI inside the session and across the full week, including standard MBC measures, and want to consolidate the between-session client surface into one app.

 Three workflow stages, side by side

-Where the two tools sit across the therapy week.
+Where the two tools sit across the therapy week

 Therapy work happens in three distinct stages: before the session, during the session, and in the week between sessions.
 Blueprint is built around stages one and three (assessments and dashboards).
 Emosapien covers all three with AI participation inside the session as well.